 Avocados do best at temperatures from 60 to 85 degrees Fahrenheit, so plant your young tree outdoors when the weather warms up, or from March to June in suitable regions.
 If you start later in the summer, the tree may not be able to take up enough water and could be damaged by the hot sun.

 - For the quickest harvest, plant a young tree outdoors in a site that gets full sun and where the ground drains easily.

 - If you have heavy clay, you can plant your avocado in a raised bed or in a mound of loosened soil that has been raked free of rocks, sticks and other debris.
 Make the mound about 12 to 24 feet high and 3 to 5 feet in diameter.
 For best results, the soil in the raised bed or mound should have a coarse texture and drain easily, so you may need to work in some compost.

 - If you’re planting in the ground, dig a hole away from your lawn, driveway and any sidewalks so the roots won’t have to compete for space as they grow.
 This will also help prevent chemicals and salts from seeping into the ground around your tree if you use ice-melting products during the winter.
 Make the hole as deep as the root ball and twice as wide.

 - Avocado trees have shallow, sensitive roots, so be careful when you handle them.
 If your tree is root-bound, gently loosen the roots and remove some of the soil that is clinging to them.
 Use pruners to clip any roots that are growing in circles and remove any broken or decayed roots.

 - Avocados do best in soils with a pH level of 6.0 to 6.5.

-- Use a purchased pH test kit or ask your local extension service agent if he or she can test it for you.
+- Use a purchased pH test kit or ask your local Cooperative Extension Service agent if he or she can test it for you.
 Tell them what you’re growing so they’ll know what amendments, if any, to recommend.

 - To ensure your tree thrives, work in organic materials, like garden compost.